gabe-pz/monte-carlo-methods-blackjack/README.md

 # Monte Carlo Methods Applied To Blackjack
 #### Introduction
 The goal of this project is to apply the methods of **Monte Carlo control with exploring starts** to determine the optimal policy and visualize the resulting state-value function, for the card game **Blackjack**.
-The Methods used in this project are those presented in chapter 5 of Sutton and Barto's Reinforcement learning
+The Methods used in this project are those presented in Chapter 5 of Sutton and Barto’s *Reinforcement Learning*
 ## The Environment

 ### Game overview